• Skip to main content

 • 💬 Comments

-Does Pesto Have to Have Basil?
+Does Pesto Have to Use Basil?

 Nope.
 There are so many great substitutions for basil that make terrific pesto.
 Remember that basil has its own unique flavor profile so making substitutions will change the way your pesto tastes.

-What Works in Place of Basil?
+What Herb Works in Place of Basil?

 Basil has a soft texture and is mild and peppery.
 It also has a subtle black licorice flavor which you may or may not enjoy.